dlops-io/mega-pipeline/transcribe_audio/README.md

 * You should be able to run your docker image by using:
 ```
-docker run --rm -ti --mount type=bind,source=$(pwd),target=/app transcribe_audio
+docker run --rm -ti --mount type=bind,source="$(pwd)",target=/app transcribe_audio
 ```
-* The `--mount type=bind,source=$(pwd)` option is to mount your current working directory into the `/app` directory inside the container.
+* The `--mount type=bind,source="$(pwd)"` option is to mount your current working directory into the `/app` directory inside the container.
 This helps us during development of the app so when you change a source code file using VSCode from your host machine the files are automatically changed inside the container.

 ### Python packages required
 * `pipenv install` the following: